 Schools with bushfire/grassfire identified as a risk in their Emergency Management Plans must also endeavour to complete the vegetation maintenance activities listed under ‘Maintenance around the SIP and school buildings’ section of the Shelter-in-Place Policy.

-- Further guidance can be found in the Department’s and the Country Fire Authority’s
+- Further guidance can be found in the department’s Landscaping for bushfire prone areas guide and the Country Fire Authority’s Landscaping for bushfire .

-- More information about Emergency Management Planning, including the Emergency Management Plan online tool, can be found in the .
+- More information about Emergency Management Planning, including the Emergency Management Plan online tool, can be found in the Emergency and Critical Incident Management Planning Policy.

 For questions about the Safe Trees program